NVIDIA/spark-rapids/integration_tests/DATA_GEN.md

 This can also be used to create a column for a struct or an array that has the desired properties as if it were a single column.

+Here the `CorrelatedKeyGroup` takes an ID for this grouping, should be the same for both sides of a join, followed by the seed range for the group of values.
+The seed range is consistent between groups with the same ID.
+This allows you to setup ranges that only partially overlap if desired.

 ### CombinatorialKeyGroup

 A combinatorial key group really is just a key group that tries to automatically